evamoorey/notepad/README.md

-# NotePad
+# NoTePaD
-Windows form application notepad including code editor for C#.
+Windows form application notepad like notion, including code editor and compiler for C#.